robiso/wondercms-themes/README.md

 1. Create a theme and upload it to GitHub.

 2. Create a ZIP file of your theme folder and upload it as a release on GitHub.
 For example
-   - you can check out our themes releases for example https://github.com/robiso/wondercms-themes/releases
+   - for example, you can check out our themes releases https://github.com/robiso/wondercms-themes/releases

 3. IMPORTANT: Make sure your ZIP file is created in a way so the user can simply unzip and upload it to their theme folder.